 On this page

-There is no national strategy addressing media literacy and safe use of new media.
-But the Government pays particular attention to this topic through: - references to media literacy in the decree of 24 July 1997 on the missions of school ; - the creation, in 2008, of the High Council of Media Literacy (Conseil Supérieur d’Education aux Médias).
+Faced with the proliferation of information and fake news, media literacy is seen as an essential lever that should be developed in order to enable children and young people to emancipate themselves and to be engaged citizens.
+The Government is working on the development of a transversal plan relating to media literacy, including many measures regarding children and young people.
+Its implementation will begin in 2022.
+At the moment, the Government pays particular attention to this topic through: - references to media literacy in the decree of 24 July 1997 on the missions of school ; - the creation, in 2008, of the High Council of Media Literacy (Conseil Supérieur d’Education aux Médias).

 - The decree of 24 July 1997 on the missions of school sets out (art 9) that schools must, in their study programme and their pedagogical project, highlight the importance of arts, media literacy and body language.